 1.03 Chesham Building

 Richard Howells graduated Summa Cum Laude from Harvard University with an AB in Visual Studies.
 He took his MPhil and PhD in Social and Political Sciences at Emmanuel College, Cambridge.
-In 2004 he was Distinguished Visiting Professor at the Center for the Arts in Society, Carnegie Mellon University, Pennsylvania.
-He joined CMCI as a Reader in 2006, and was Center Director until completing his term of office in 2010.
+In 2004 he was Distinguished Visiting Professor at the Centre for the Arts in Society, Carnegie Mellon University, USA.
+He joined CMCI as a Reader in 2006, and was Centre Director until completing his term of office in 2010.
 In 2015 he was a Visiting Scholar at St John’s College, University of Oxford, and in 2017 will be a Visiting Fellow at Exeter College, University of Oxford.

 - Visual and popular culture